25 Father’s Day BBQ Recipes That Actually Feel Like a Treat (Not Just “More Grilling”)

 9) Smash Burgers

 Smash burgers are all about confidence: hot surface, quick press, don’t fuss.
-The lacy edges taste like the best part of a diner burger, and they happen fast: great if you’d rather hang out than babysit a grill.
-Keep the patties thin, season aggressively, and use cheese that actually melts.
-If Dad likes a classic burger, this one can feel like the upgraded version of childhood.
+In a timely manner, you can enjoy the edges, which have the best taste of a diner burger.
+Awesome if you’d rather relax than watch over a grill.
+Make sure your patties are thin, be generous with the seasoning, and use a cheese that melts well.
+If Dad likes traditional burgers, this one should feel like an upgraded version of his childhood.

 10) Pub-Style Burgers

-Not everyone wants thin-and-crispy: some people want a burger that sits in your stomach like a friendly brick.
-Blue cheese and onions make it feel restaurant-y, the kind of thing Dad orders “as a treat.”
-Cook thicker burgers a little slower so you don’t scorch the outside while the middle stays raw.
-And yes, you should toast the buns; it matters more than we admit.
+There are those who don’t want the thin and crispy option; some want a burger that is a nice big friendly brick in their stomach.
+Blue cheese and onions feel a little more restaurant-y, kind of how Dad gets that ‘as a treat.’
+Make sure to cook thicker burgers a little slower so you don’t end up with a raw middle and a burnt outside.
+And yes, you should really toast the buns; it matters more than we let on.

 11) Bacon-Wrapped Jalapeño Poppers